lynnfaraday/aresmush.com/features/ares-for-admins.md

 ## Web Portal

 The AresMUSH [Web Portal](/web-portal) lets you handle jobs, review apps, configure your game and perform other common admin tasks with a nice web UI.
-This means you can take care of administrative stuff whenever it's convenient, maximizing your effectiveness.
+This means you can take care of administrative stuff whenever and wherever it's convenient.

 ## RPG Systems